IHTSDO/confluence-html-to-markdown/README.md

 - The script assumes UTF-8 encoding for HTML files
 - For complex Confluence macros and layouts, some formatting may be simplified
 - Best results are achieved with standard Confluence exports rather than custom themes
+- A lot of the code here was created using [Cursor](https://cursor.com/) and claude-4-sonnet, then tested by humans.

 ## Customization